UPDATED: SEPTEMBER 06, 2023 | 3 MIN READ

 These are typically 12-month policies but may offer a prorated cancellation option if you reoccupy your home in that period.

 Homeowners can protect their property by adding an empty home policy to their existing homeowners insurance policy.
-With this type of coverage, the homeowner will receive protection against vandalism or theft even if they have left their home vacant for an extended period.
+With this type of coverage, the homeowner will receive protection against vandalism or theft even if they’ve left their home vacant for an extended period.

-Your insurance company may offer you some leeway for a rental property if you already have tenants who have signed a lease but still need to move in.
+Your insurance company may offer you some leeway for a rental property if you already have tenants who’ve signed a lease but still need to move in.
 The more guaranteed option is to add an endorsement to your landlord policy until the unit is rented again.

 Can you insure a house that no one lives in?

 A standard homeowners insurance policy won’t cover theft, vandalism, fire, or other claims for a vacant or unoccupied house.
 Unoccupied or vacant homes pose an increased insurance risk than occupied homes.
-It’s essential for homeowners with vacant homes or unoccupied property to obtain home insurance to be protected from potential damages.
+Homeowners with vacant or unoccupied properties must obtain home insurance to be protected from potential damages.

 What is the difference between vacant and unoccupied in insurance?